 He made more money than your sales leader.
 He hit the top commission rate.
 Yet, he left.

 Why did you lose your top rep?
 Here’s a secret: It’s not all about the money.
 In the sports world, we often hear this from athletes.
 Yet, we rarely see this happen.
 In sales, it’s a different story.
 It’s not just about the money for your top reps.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Review the latest talent approach in the sales strategy section under people plan phase on pages 285 – 293.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 We regularly survey sales forces.
 Their number one complaint is lack of coaching from their boss.
 Reps don’t feel they get the care and feeding from their direct supervisor.
 They leave because they don’t feel the love.
 Want proof?
 Download the Sales Exit Interview Guide.
 Interview recently departed reps.
 You’ll be surprised what comes out ahead of sales compensation.